 Students enrol in the CFA Program to build a strong foundation of advanced investment analysis and real-world portfolio management skills.
 Preparing for the Level I exam is the first step toward earning the Chartered Financial Analyst ® (CFA) credential, the most respected and recognised investment designation in the world.

 Trading BootCamp Week

 To deliver the Trading BootCamp, the School has teamed up with Amplify Trading to provide those looking to enter the financial industry with a crucial skill-set.
-Amplify Trading are a global financial trading and training firm, which offers training to some of the world's largest financial institutions, such as HSBC, Citigroup and Deutsche Bank.
+Amplify Trading is a global financial trading and training firm, which offers training to some of the world's largest financial institutions, such as HSBC, Citigroup and Deutsche Bank.
 They have developed specialist software that enables students to experience a live trading floor and two experienced traders will deliver the week-long training.

 Each day there will be four hours of classes in the morning followed by four hours of trading practice in the afternoon.
-Engaging in live breaking news, economic data and geo-political events, students will be able to apply their understanding, technical expertise and risk management practises in trading different asset classes.
+Engaging in live breaking news, economic data and geopolitical events, students will be able to apply their understanding, technical expertise and risk management practises in trading different asset classes.

 This is a fantastic opportunity for accounting and finance students at Alliance MBS and is another way in which we prepare students for successful careers after graduation.

 The Eddie Davies Library Finance Zone in Alliance Manchester Business School gives you access to one of the UK's most comprehensive collections of specialist financial and business databases that are used by top researchers around the world.
 These include Bloomberg, Datastream, Thomson ONE, Compustat, WRDS, Capital IQ and many more.

 Our accounting and finance division courses are now affiliated with the Worshipful Company of International Bankers (WCIB).
 This means that every year the best dissertation out of the following four courses will receive the WCIB Prize worth £300.